chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/scanners/grype-tutorial/index.md

 ## Comprehending grype Output

-By default, grype output is divided into two sections: a summary of information on the scanned artifact and an itemized list of CVE.
+By default, grype output is divided into two sections: a summary of information on the scanned artifact and an itemized list of CVEs.

  In this section, we'll use an Alpine version of the official Python image as an example.
 Since we're specifying an older version, you may encounter more CVEs when following the examples than are shown here, as CVEs will accumulate on an image over time.